 Acing the HR Assistant Interview Questions

-When you’re looking to find answers to general interview questions, you’ll find a lot of interview guidesonline.
-However, job seekers need to find resources that are specifically designed for their job roles, especially HR professionals.
+When you’re looking to find answers to general HR interview questions, you’ll find a lot of interview guides online.
+However, job seekers need to find resources that are designed for their job roles, especially HR professionals.

 In any case, it’s crucial to prepare for your HR interviews beforehand.
-HR assistant interviews tend to be harder because you need to have knowledge about most HR functions as you have to be able to assist in all of them.
+HR assistant interviews are tough because you need to have knowledge about most HR functions as you must assist in all of them as an HR assistant.